Prabhath444/Bus-Tracking-System/README.md

-==========----------------------------------------   GPS Bus Tracking System - Laravel API ----------------------------------------===========
+# 🚍 GPS Bus Tracking System - Laravel API

-This repository contains the source code for the RESTful backend API of the SLGPS Bus Tracking System.
-This powerful and secure API is built with Laravel and is designed to serve a decoupled frontend application, such as a React SPA.
+This repository contains the source code for the **RESTful backend API** of the **SLGPS Bus Tracking System**.
+This powerful and secure API is built with **Laravel** and is designed to serve a decoupled frontend application, such as a **React SPA**.

-The API provides a complete solution for managing a fleet of buses, drivers, routes, and schedules, and includes real-time GPS location tracking with automated alert generation.
+The API provides a complete solution for managing a fleet of buses, drivers, routes, and schedules, and includes **real-time GPS location tracking** with automated alert generation.

+---

-✨ Key Features
+## ✨ Key Features

+- **Secure Authentication**
-•	Secure Authentication: Token-based authentication for users powered by Laravel Sanctum.
+  Token-based authentication for users powered by Laravel Sanctum.

+- **Role-Based Access Control (RBAC)**
-•	Role-Based Access Control (RBAC): Utilizes Laravel Gates to ensure that only users with appropriate roles (e.g., 'Admin', 'Manager') can perform sensitive actions.
+  Utilizes Laravel Gates to ensure that only users with appropriate roles (e.g., *Admin*, *Manager*) can perform sensitive actions.

+- **Full CRUD Functionality**
-•	Full CRUD Functionality: Comprehensive, secure endpoints for managing all core resources: Users, Buses, Drivers, Routes, and Schedules.
+  Comprehensive, secure endpoints for managing all core resources: *Users, Buses, Drivers, Routes, and Schedules.*

+- **Real-Time GPS Tracking**
-•	Real-Time GPS Tracking: A dedicated endpoint to receive live location pings from GPS devices and endpoints to provide the latest location data for a live map.
+  A dedicated endpoint to receive live location pings from GPS devices and endpoints to provide the latest location data for a live map.

+- **Automated Alerting**
-•	Automated Alerting: The system automatically generates "Overspeed" alerts when a bus reports a speed exceeding a configurable limit.
+  The system automatically generates **Overspeed** alerts when a bus reports a speed exceeding a configurable limit.

+- **Device Authentication**
-•	Device Authentication: A custom middleware provides secure authentication for IoT/GPS devices using a static API key.
+  A custom middleware provides secure authentication for IoT/GPS devices using a static API key.

+- **Dashboard Analytics**
-•	Dashboard Analytics: A single endpoint to retrieve high-level statistics for the admin dashboard.
+  A single endpoint to retrieve high-level statistics for the admin dashboard.

+- **Optimized Responses**
-•	Optimized Responses: Uses Laravel API Resources to transform and format all JSON responses, ensuring a clean and consistent data structure for the frontend.
+  Uses Laravel API Resources to transform and format all JSON responses, ensuring a clean and consistent data structure for the frontend.

+---

-🛠️ Tech Stack
+## 🛠️ Tech Stack

-•	Backend Framework: Laravel 12
+- **Backend Framework**: Laravel 12
-•	Language: PHP 8.2+
+- **Language**: PHP 8.2+
-•	Database: MySQL
+- **Database**: MySQL
-•	Authentication: Laravel Sanctum
+- **Authentication**: Laravel Sanctum

+---

-🔌 API Endpoints
+## 🔌 API Endpoints

 All endpoints are prefixed with `/api`.